You may have heard this story before.

 Little self referential plug here, but I interviewed Neil for the first time in April 1996, and he later told me that parts of the interview (for a Bowie magazine I used to publish entitled Crankin’ Out), as well as an earlier edition of the magazine I’d sent him, which featured one of Bowie’s masturbating minotaur artworks, actually inspired a little of the song’s lyrics, in particular the ‘pagan profanity’ and the fibbing critics.
 Chuffed beyond belief was I, as you can imagine.

-Friendly Fire was premiered back in June 1997 during the duo’s Savoy Theatre summer residency.
+Friendly Fire was premiered back in June 1997 during the duo’s summer residency at the Savoy Theatre on the Strand, the street where I was born.
 Neil would usually introduce the song with “This is a song I wrote when I dreamt we were in the studio with a famous rock star…”

 Sadly they left the song off the official Somewhere: Live At The Savoy video.
-However, they did leave Spaceboy in:
+However, they did leave the Spaceboy in.
+This is him.

 The studio version had a low-key debut on a 4-track CD freebie issued with the Daily Telegraph in 2001, and the following year as the B-side to I Get Along, an All The Young Dudes-meets-Oasis type anomaly.
-Last month it was included on a three-disc expanded remaster of the Boys’ 1999 album, Nightlife.
+In 2017 it was included on a three-disc expanded remaster of the Boys’ 1999 album, Nightlife.
+It really is a thing of beauty.